 The terms and conditions contained in this MOA represent the full, complete, and entire understanding of the parties of matters within the scope of representation.
 RPPSOA acknowledges that certain provisions of this agreement may conflict with resolutions currently in effect regarding employee working conditions or benefits.
 The provisions of this agreement supersede any previous resolutions or agreements that may be in conflict with provisions of this agreement as of the effective date of this agreement.
 During the term of this MOA, any new side letter between parties is required to be signed by an authorized representative of RPPSOA and the City Manager or his or her designee.

 20. Term of Agreement

-This agreement shall become effective on July 1, 2014 and will terminate on June 30, 2017 unless extended by mutual agreement of the parties.
+This agreement shall become effective upon approval by the City Council, and will terminate on June 30, 2021 unless extended by mutual agreement of the parties.

 21. Succeeding Agreement